sdawood/jsonGraphPathParser/README.md

 # JSON Graph Path Syntax Parser

+Falcor lets you represent all of your cloud data sources as one Virtual JSON Model on the server.
+On the client Falcor makes it appear as if the entire JSON model is available locally.
+Falcor retrieves any model data you request from the cloud on-demand, transparently handling all the network communication and keeping the server and client in sync.

-Falcor natively expresses path requests against the virtual JSON graph on the server as an array of keys.
+Falcor allows developers to retrieve data from JSON Model on the server using **Paths**.
+Falcor natively expresses Paths as an array of keys.

 ```JavaScript
 model.getValue(["genreLists", 0, 0, "name"]).then(name => console.log(name)); // Prints "Die Hard"